 The Habitats Directive and Regulations do not specify how assessment should be undertaken.
-In undertaking this HRSA the process we have adopted is that recommended in official European Commission (EC) guidance (EC, 2001).
+In undertaking this HRSA the process we have adopted is that recommended in official EC guidance (EC, 2001).
 This represents the first of the following four stage approach:

-Stage One: Screening - the process which identifies the likely impacts upon a Natura 2000 site of a project or plan, either alone or in combination with other projects or plans, and considers whether these impacts are likely to be significant;

-Stage Two: Appropriate assessment - the consideration of the impact on the integrity of the Natura 2000 site of the project or plan, either alone or in-combination with other projects or plans, with respect to the site's structure and function and its conservation objectives.
-Additionally, where there are adverse impacts, an assessment of the potential mitigation of those impacts;

-Stage Three: Assessment of alternative solutions - the process which examines alternative ways of achieving the objectives of the project or plan that avoid adverse impacts on the integrity of the Natura 2000 site;

-Stage Four: Assessment where no alternative solutions exist and where adverse impacts remain - an assessment of compensatory measures where, in the light of an assessment of imperative reasons of overriding public interest (IROPI), it is deemed that the project or plan should proceed (it is important to note that this guidance does not deal with the assessment of imperative reasons of overriding public interest).
+- Stage One: Screening the process which identifies the likely impacts upon a Natura 2000 site of a project or plan, either alone or in combination with other projects or plans, and considers whether these impacts are likely to be significant; - Stage Two: Appropriate assessment the consideration of the impact on the integrity of the Natura 2000 site of the project or plan, either alone or in-combination with other projects or plans, with respect to the site's structure and function and its conservation objectives.
+Additionally, where there are adverse impacts, an assessment of the potential mitigation of those impacts (in accordance with guidance following the recent decision by the Court of Justice of the European Union (CJEU) People Over Wind and Sweetman v Coillte Teoranta (C-323/17) regarding application of embedded mitigation at Stage 1 or Stage 2 of an HRA (Freeths, 2018); - Stage Three: Assessment of alternative solutions the process which examines alternative ways of achieving the objectives of the project or plan that avoid adverse impacts on the integrity of the Natura 2000 site; and - Stage Four: Assessment where no alternative solutions exist and where adverse impacts remain an assessment of compensatory measures where, in the light of an assessment of IROPI, it is deemed that the project or plan should proceed (it is important to note that this guidance does not deal with the assessment of IROPI).

-This report IS A Stage 1 Screening Assessment (also known as an Assessment of Likely Significant Effects) and comprises four stages:
+This report is a Stage 1 Screening Assessment (also known as an ALSE) and comprises four stages:

-Step 1.
-Determining whether the project or plan is directly connected with or necessary to the management of the Natura 2000 site(s);

-Step 2.
-Describing the project or plan and the description and characterisation of other projects or plans that in-combination have the potential for having significant effects on the Natura 2000 site(s);

-Step 3.
-Identifying the potential effects on the Natura 2000 site(s);
+- Step 1.
+Determining whether the project or plan is directly connected with or necessary to the management of the Natura 2000 site(s); - Step 2.
+Describing the project or plan and the description and characterisation of other projects or plans that in-combination have the potential for having significant effects on the Natura 2000 site(s); - Step 3.
+Identifying the potential effects on the Natura 2000 site(s); and - Step 4.

-Step 4.
 Assessing the significance of any effects on the Natura 2000 site(s).